Siri on iOS enables a more intelligent Spotlight Search with proactive suggestions that make your device more helpful even before you ask.

 Step 1: Launch Settings on your iOS device.

-Step 2: Go to the General → Spotlight Search section.
+Step 2: Go to the General → Siri & Search section.

-Step 3: Flip the switch next to Siri Suggestions at the top of the screen to the OFF position.
+Step 3: Flip the switch next to Suggestions in Search the OFF position.

 That’s it, suggestions for relevant people, apps and other items will no longer appear in Spotlight Search so you will get a clean search experience, as seen below.